 What’s the correlation?

-Among upstream companies that are part of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP) and operate with a production mix of at least 60% natural gas (UNG) (BOIL) (UGAZ), Range Resources (RRC) had the highest positive correlation with natural gas futures over the last month.
-Range Resources had a correlation of about 33.7% with natural gas futures between April 23 and May 23, 2016.
+In this part, we’ll continue looking at upstream companies that are part of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
+We’ll look at upstream companies that operate with a production mix of at least 60% natural gas (UNG) (BOIL) (UGAZ).

 Below are upstream companies that had the highest correlations with natural gas futures over the past month between May 20 and June 20.

 - Memorial Resource Development (MRD) – 45.3%

 - Cabot Oil & Gas (COG) – 43.2%